 CGN (Carrier-grade NAT) is NAT run by an ISP.
 This allows for many customers to share a single public IP (because even with every household being assigned a single IPv4, we’re still running out).
 To avoid collisions with the RFC1918 ranges, ISPs are told to use the 100.64.0.0/10 range.
 With this setup it is not uncommon to have 3 levels of NAT.
 Ex, CGN, CPE that also does NAT, and the customers own router.

 A NAT device must keep track of which connections are made by the clients.
 This information is stored in the NAT table.
-Whenever a packet arrives from the Internet, it checks if the packet belongs to any connections in its NAT table, to figure determine which client to send the package to.
+Whenever a packet arrives from the Internet, it checks if the packet belongs to a connection in its NAT table, to determine which client to send the package to.
 If it doesn’t belong to any connections, it drops the packet.

 A NAT table looks something like this (we’ll ignore ICMP for now):